Desert Hot Springs, California: History

 Desert Hot Springs experienced periods of significant growth in the 1980s and 1990s when most of the vacant lots were filled with new houses and duplex apartments.
 The city's population doubled in the 1980s and increased by 5,000 in the 2000 census.

 Desert Hot Springs was the first city in Southern California to legalize medical marijuana cultivation and has since been overwhelmed by marijuana developers and growers.
-It was later featured in a CNBC special as California's first city to permit the commercial cultivation of marijuana in 2014.
+It was featured in a CNBC special as California's first city to permit the commercial cultivation of marijuana in 2014.

 Geography

 Landscape in western Desert Hot Springs.

 Before the development of the city began in the 1930s, Desert Hot Springs was a treeless place in California's Colorado Desert.

 According to the United States Census Bureau, the city has a total area of 30.66 sqmi, of which 98.73% is land, and 1.27% is water.
 Desert Hot Springs is nestled between two mountain ranges: San Bernardino Mountains and San Jacinto Mountains.
 It is located just south of Big Morongo Canyon Preserve and Joshua Tree National Park.
 It is located in the Colorado Desert region of the Sonoran Desert.